PamixSun/pamixsun.github.io/_posts/2014-10-04-use-caret-to-visualize-data.markdown

 as well as other functionality.

-In this post, I will show how to use this package to visualize our data set.
+In this post, I will show you how to use this package to visualize our data set.

 To install this package, type the code below in the **R** evirernment: